 Furthermore, as of fiscal 2016 the health checkup standards have been revised.
-Now, employees who have logged 60 or more hours of monthly overtime three months in a row and employees who have logged 45 or more hours of overtime in the previous month can opt to have a medical checkup by an industrial physician.
+Now, employees who have logged 60 or more hours of monthly overtime work three months in a row and employees who have logged 45 or more hours of overtime work in the previous month can opt to have a medical checkup by an industrial physician.
 In this way, Konica Minolta is improving the prevention of health problems caused by overwork.
-As a result of these countermeasures, the number of employees (total annual number) who logged 80 or more hours of monthly overtime declined by 61%, from 557 in fiscal 2015 to 219 in fiscal 2019.
+As a result of these countermeasures, total annual hours worked per employee have been maintained at the 1,700 hour level each year, curbing employee overwork and creating a healthy and comfortable workplace that allows for good work-life balance.
+In fiscal 2022, the Company aims to further reduce the number of employees working long hours, while revising the medical checkup appointment system to facilitate medical checkups for those who work long hours.

 Promoting Health through Visualization of the Level of Employees’ Health

 Konica Minolta has established indicators that show the level of employees' health visualizing the daily lifestyle increases in health awareness.
-The Group companies in Japan also implemented assistance programs aimed at promoting health in an effort to raise the level of employees' health.
+The Group companies in Japan also implemented assistance programs aimed at promoting health to raise the level of employees' health.

 Example presentation of future disease risk on the website

-Moreover, as a measure against passive smoking, Konica Minolta has cut back on indoor smoking areas, moved indoor smoking areas outside and holds no-smoking days on the premises.
+Moreover, as a measure against passive smoking, in the past, Konica Minolta has gradually cut back on indoor smoking areas, moved indoor smoking areas outside and held no-smoking days on the premises.
 In addition, the company recommends that smokers participate in smoking cessation support programs.
 In light of the strengthening of legislation related to smoking, Konica Minolta prohibited all smoking on its premises and during designated work hours across all group companies in Japan, in April 2020, in order to strengthen measures against second-hand smoke and further reduce the smoking rate.

 Reduction in the Number of Smoking Areas and the Smoking Rate